LauriESB/java-programming-mooc-II/README.md

 </div>

-## this is one of the two repositories made to track my progress on University of Helsinki’s MOOC on Java Programming
+## this is the second repository made to track my progress on University of Helsinki’s MOOC on Java Programming

 <br>